Tips & Tricks

 Ingredient Replacements¶

-Finally, here are some replacements for widely used ingredients, keeping the PAC / POD value as close as possible to the original ingredient:
+Finally, here are some replacements for widely used ingredients, in percentages of the original weight.
+These ratios are keeping the PAC / POD value as close as possible to the original ingredient:

 - Erythritol → 40% Honey + 60% Glycerin